Mykhail024/CustomPlayer/README.md

 This project is distributed under the GNU GPL-3.0 license.
 For details, please refer to the [LICENSE](./LICENSE) file.

+At the moment, CustomPlayer is available only on Linux with PipeWire.
 # Build
 ```
 git clone https://github.com/Mykhail024/CustomPlayer.git && cd CustomPlayer